-A wide variety of scholarships are available at Victoria College.
-Scholarships include those awarded and administered by the Victoria College Foundation as well as those awarded by community and civic organizations.
+A wide variety of scholarships are available at Victoria College (VC).
+Scholarships include those awarded and administered by the Victoria College Foundation (VCF) as well as those awarded by community and civic organizations.
 In addition, Victoria College awards Institutional Scholarships for various programs of study and academic merit.
 The criteria for receiving a scholarship varies according to standards set by donors.
 Scholarships may be awarded based on GPA, financial need, or a combination of other criteria.

 The Victoria College Foundation administers over 100 scholarships for students attending Victoria College.
 Students must apply and receive acceptance to VC prior to completing the VCF scholarship application.
-Once students have received acceptance to VC, they will have access to the VCF scholarship application in the Pirate Portal>Financial Aid & Scholarship>Scholarship Application>Scholarship Application Link.
+Once students have received acceptance to VC, they will have access to the VCF scholarship application in the Pirate Portal > Financial Aid & Scholarships folder > Scholarship Application link > Scholarship Application link.
 Change in GPA, major, Satisfactory Academic Progress (SAP) or other factors may affect the status of scholarship awards.

-Separate scholarship applications are available on the VC website for Dual Credit, Workforce & Continuing Education and Gonzales Center students as well as other college initiatives.
+Additional scholarships are available for Dual Credit, Workforce & Continuing Education, Allied Health Continuing Education as well as Gonzales Center students.
+Scholarships are also available for other college initiatives.